gflaminio3/CampaniaVaccini/README.md

 # CampaniaVaccini
-an old project i made during pandemic
+This is an old project i made during pandemic while i was bored :)